 - Belly cramps

-- Rehydration—may be given through an IV or taken by mouth
+- Fluids and electrolytes—given by IV or taken by mouth

 - Medicines to lower fever and ease pain